FeitianTech/OpenSK_USB/docs/index.md

 To OpenSK V1, user should insert a paper clip or a SIM-eject tool to the RESET button hole to enter bootloader mode.
 This is similar as user push the RESET button on nRF52840 USB dongle.

-To OpenSK V2, after user connect the device to computer, he should push and hold on the user button for more 8 seconds, then OpenSK will be in bootloader mode.
+To OpenSK V2, after user connects the device to computer, he should push and hold on the user button for more 8 seconds, then OpenSK will be in bootloader mode.

 For detailed informations, please refer to [hardware description page](./hardware.md).